lborruto/docker_joomla/README.md

-Please make sure to fix the permissions issues with `chmod o+rx *` on the docker folder.
+Please make sure to fix the permissions issues with `chmod o+rx *` to all folders.
 ----------------------------------------------------------------------------------------------------------------------

 Use `docker-compose build` and `docker-compose up` for debugging.